pendo-io/pendo-mobile-sdk/android/pnddocs/native-android.md

 >The following integration instructions are relevant for SDK 3.0 or higher. <br> Follow our migration instructions to [upgrade from SDK 2.x to 3.0](/migration-docs/README.md) or refer to our [2.x integration instruction](https://github.com/pendo-io/pendo-mobile-sdk/blob/2.22.5/README.md).

 >[!IMPORTANT]
+>**Jetpack Compose** -
+> starting **SDK 3.3**, Pendo support for Jetpack Compose includes the following:
+>- Retroactive Page View analytics and page view activated guides.
+>- Code-based tooltips
->**Jetpack Compose** is supported by our track events only solution.
+> The rest is supported by our track events only solution.
 We plan to add codeless support in the future.
+>
+>Please see integration instructions [here](https://github.com/pendo-io/pendo-mobile-sdk/blob/master/android/pnddocs/jetpack_compose-android.md).

 >[!IMPORTANT]
 >Requirements: